 Clarkson’s Engineering & Management (E&M) program is ideal for those who desire breadth and flexibility in a career centered on leadership and technology.
 The major was established in 1954 to meet the growing needs of industry for individuals with strong skill sets in both engineering and business.
 Graduates are prepared to integrate the rapidly changing technical and managerial aspects of an organization.

 The E&M program utilizes Clarkson’s traditional strengths, stressing engineering principles and technical problem-solving in conjunction with quantitative and qualitative managerial decision-making.
 Students receive a balanced education involving course requirements from each of the major disciplines of engineering, business, science, and liberal arts.
-The carefully planned curriculum is taught by faculty within their respective areas, with the exception of the yearlong project-based learning experience for first-year students, which is taught within the E&M program.

 E&M ObjectivesE&M graduates are educated and prepared to:

 - apply technical problem solving skills to develop innovative, effective and sustainable solutions to complex problems;

 - lead multi-disciplinary teams to success by managing team dynamics;

 - effectively communicate information for decision-making both orally and in writing to both technical and non-technical audiences;

 - continuously balance simultaneous demands of today’s global environment through multi-tasking capabilities of planning, organizing, managing and controlling resources;